EdgeApp/edge-docs/source/includes/_edgeProvider.md

   async getReceiveAddress: (options: EdgeGetReceiveAddressOptions) => EdgeReceiveAddress,

-  // Request that the user spend to an address or multiple addresses async requestSpend: (spendTargets: Array<EdgeSpendTarget>, options?: EdgeRequestSpendOptions) => EdgeTransaction,
+  // Request that the user spend to an address or multiple addresses async requestSpend: (spendTargets: Array<EdgeProviderSpendTarget>, options?: EdgeRequestSpendOptions) => EdgeTransaction,

   // Request that the user spend to a URI async requestSpendUri: (uri: string, options?: EdgeRequestSpendOptions) => EdgeTransaction,